secureblue/secureblue.dev/content/FAQ.md

 ### [Why am I being asked to enroll a Secure Boot key?](#new-key)
 {: #new-key}

-As part of a move to unify our supply chain, secureblue is moving off of [uBlue](https://universal-blue.org)'s kernel cache and akmods.
-This has both practical and security advantages, and paves the way towards further kernel security improvements in the future.
-This change includes a transition to a new secureblue Secure Boot key.
-You must enroll this new key to prevent issues loading kernel modules:
+As part of a move to unify our supply chain, secureblue moved to our own kernel signing system.
+This was done for both practical and security advantages, and paved the way towards further kernel security improvements in the future.
+This change included a transition to a new secureblue Secure Boot key.
+You must enroll this new key to prevent issues when loading kernel modules:

 ```
 ujust enroll-secureblue-secure-boot-key